attack-monkey/react-fn/README.md

 ## Actions

-Actions are functions that cause a side-effect such as a state change.
+Actions are functions that cause side-effects such as state changes.

 ### State Changes